Sh1n0g1/ShinoBOT/README.md

 # ShinoBOT (Suite)

 This repository is designated just for the binary, not for the source code.
+To download a file...

+* go to the [download](https://github.com/Sh1n0g1/ShinoBOT/tree/master/download) directory
-To download those file, click the file name and click [Raw] button.
+* click the file name
+* click [Raw] button.

 http://shinobot.com
 http://shinosec.com/shinobotsuite/